suzannejmatthews/suzannejmatthews.github.io/_posts/2015-05-26-first-post.markdown

 through teaching it, I learned quite a bit about the Parallella and produced quite a few teaching materials associated with it.
 I thought GitHub would be the perfect place for me to share what I have learned and developed with the community at large.
+Now that the semester is finally over, I can finally do a proper job of sharing the material with the community.
 So, please expect the first set of posts to revolve around the Parallella project.
 Once I get the bulk of my materials out there, I'll likely start posting on other topics.

 This beautiful theme was designed by [Mark Oleson](http://olesenm.github.io/).

 [parallella]:      https://www.parallella.org/
 [website]:   http://suzannejmatthews.com/